stephen-hlx/overcooked/README.md

 are honoured.

 In a distributed system, there are usually multiple actors.
-Their interactions form a number of interleaving.
-This library exhausts all possible interleaving and verify that all of them leave the system in a state that with all its invariants honoured.
+Their interactions form a number of sequences, with different interleaving.
+This library exhausts sequences of all possible interleaving and verify that all of them leave the system in a state that with all its invariants honoured.

 This library has a couple of key components: